johnpc/johnpc.github.io/README.md

-View the page at http://johnpc.github.io or http://johncorser.com.
+View the page at http://johnpc.github.io or http://johncorser.com or http://jpc.io.